shakacode/bootstrap-loader/README.md

 entry: [ 'bootstrap-loader', './app' ]
 ```

 Config is optional.
 It can be placed in root dir with name `.bootstraprc`.
 You can write it in `YAML` or `JSON` formats.
+Take a look at the default config files for [Bootstrap 3](.bootstrap-3-default) and [Bootstrap 4](.bootstrap-4-default).
+Note, we don't recommend this as upgrades might make changes that will break your app.

 ```yaml
 ---